UBCSailbot/docs/docs/reference/ros.md

 # Robot Operating System

-Robot Operating System (ROS) is a set of software libraries and tools for building robot applications [^1].
-It provides functionality for hardware abstraction, device drivers, communication between processes over multiple machines, tools for testing and visualization, and much more [^2].
+Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.[^1] It provides functionality for hardware abstraction, device drivers, communication between processes over multiple machines, tools for testing and visualization, and much more.[^2]

-We uses ROS because it is open-source, language-agnostic, and built with cross-collaboration in mind.
+We use ROS because it is open-source, language-agnostic, and built with cross-collaboration in mind.
-It enables our subteams to work independently on well-defined components of our software system, without having to worry about the hardware it runs on or the implementation of other components.
+It enables our subteams to work independently on well-defined components of our software system without having to worry about the hardware it runs on or the implementation of other components.

 [The official ROS 2 documentation](https://docs.ros.org/en/eloquent/index.html) contains everything you need to get started using ROS.
 From it we have hand-picked the resources that are most relevant to our current and expected future usage of ROS assuming that you use [our preconfigured workspace](https://github.com/UBCSailbot/sailbot_workspace).
-To run our software on your device without our workspace, you would have to [install ROS](https://docs.ros.org/en/eloquent/Installation.html) and the dependencies that are in [our Docker images](https://github.com/UBCSailbot/sailbot_workspace/tree/main/.devcontainer).
+To run our software on your device without our workspace, you would have to [install ROS](https://docs.ros.org/en/eloquent/Installation.html) and the dependencies that are in [our Docker images](https://github.com/UBCSailbot/sailbot_workspace/tree/main/.devcontainer) yourself.

 ## Workspace Configuration